The Complete Guide to Optimizing Your Content For AI Search (Getting Recommended by GenAI & Making Your Way Into Coveted AI Overviews)

 Example of Reddit as a source in AI recommendation lists

 Action: Engage in Reddit threads where your category is discussed.
-Share insights that add to the discussion, not pitches.
+Share insights that add to the discussion.
+Pitches get downvoted and reduce your standing.

 3. Blog and Knowledge Hub Authority